Financial Markets

 Coincident Indicators

-Coincident indicators reflect the current state of the economy as they happen.
-Examples include gross domestic product (GDP), employment levels, and retail sales.
-These indicators provide real-time data, enabling policymakers to make informed decisions based on the current economic landscape.
-However, they are less effective at predicting future trends since they represent present conditions.
+Coincident or current indicators indicate the present conditions of the economy as these occur in real time, such as gross domestic product (GDP), employment levels, and retail sales.
+These data give real-time information to policymakers to make the right decisions based on the current state of economy.
+However, these are ineffective for predicting future trends with regard to the current situation as they represent the present conditions.

 Lagging Indicators

-Lagging indicators confirm trends after they have happened.
-These include metrics like unemployment rates and corporate profits.
-While they can validate economic trends, they are not as useful for forecasting future movements, as they react to changes rather than anticipate them.
+Lagging indicators are those that confirm trends that have already occurred.
+Examples include unemployment rates and corporate profits.
+They can validate trends that might be said to exist in an economy but are not useful in forecasting future movements since they react rather than anticipate developments.

 Government Policies